Richi2PL/Offline-Singleplayer-ClassiCube/README.md

 # No textures when executing for first time

-The game runs with no texture; please just load "default/defalut_0023/classicube.zip" texture files
+The game always runs with no textures when executing the index.html file, please just load "default/defalut_0023/classicube.zip" texture files

 # No sounds when playing

-Sadly, this can't reproduce sounds/music when playing
+Sadly, this can't play sounds/music when playing

 # Custom skins